Canon 5D Mark IV vs Nikon D610

 With 30.1MP, the 5D Mark IV offers a higher resolution than the D610 (24.2MP), but the 5D Mark IV has smaller individual pixels (pixel pitch of 5.36μm versus 5.97μm for the D610).
 However, the 5D Mark IV is a somewhat more recent model (by 2 years and 10 months) than the D610, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Canon 5D Mark IV»||Full Frame||30.1||6720||4480||4K/30p||24.8||13.6||2995||91||Canon 5D Mark IV|

 |Nikon D610«||Full Frame||24.2||6016||4016||1080/30p||25.1||14.4||2925||94||Nikon D610|

 |Canon 6D Mark II« »||Full Frame||26.0||6240||4160||1080/60p||24.4||11.9||2862||85||Canon 6D Mark II|

 |Canon 1D X Mark II« »||Full Frame||20.0||5472||3648||4K/60p||24.1||13.5||3207||88||Canon 1D X Mark II|

 |Canon 5DS« »||Full Frame||50.3||8688||5792||1080/60p||24.7||12.4||2381||87||Canon 5DS|